APCSA-Turin/final-project-chenzhil1/Walkthrough.md

     public void handleMorningChoice(String action, String name, GameLogic game, Stage stage)
 \-Used to direct scene for morning actions \
-\-Used switch to differetiate between choices
+\-Used switch to differetiate between choices \
+\-Also force a scene to prompt the user to exit home based on time

     public void notReady(Stage stage, String name, GameLogic game, int transitTime)
 \-Display message for not-ready features